DavidF-Dev/Unity-DeveloperConsole/.github/README.md

 ## Usage
 When the game is running, press tilde ``~`` to toggle the dev console window.
 The window has an input field along the bottom where commands can be entered.
 Pressing ENTER will execute the typed command.
-- Use the UP / DOWN arrows to cycle through the command history.
+- Use the UP / DOWN arrows to cycle through the command history or suggested commands.
-- Use TAB to cycle through the command names.
+- Use TAB to autocomplete a suggested command.

 ### Commands
 Commands are in the form: <b>commandName parameter1 parameter2 ... parameterN</b>.
 Some commands have no parameters!